paulcredmond/storyFlow/README.md

 storyFlow
 =========

-StoryFlow is a simple set of HTML & JS files that displays the next part of a story based on the user selecting one option from a variety of options which then reveals and scrolls to a new 'storyblock'.
-The script will also disable the buttons previously selected so the user cannot backtrack on what they have selected.
-The selected button will also be highlighted to allow the user to scroll back up to review what they have selected.
+StoryFlow is a way to navigate a series of HTML blocks (which I'll call 'storyblocks') by providing the user with options to take them on various paths to the end of the story.
+After a path is selected, the appropriate storyblock is revealed, and scrolled to automatically.
+The script will also disable the buttons previously selected so the user cannot backtrack on what they have already selected.
+The selected button will also be highlighted to allow the user to scroll back up to review what they have chosen.

 ###HTML Version
 This version has all the content on the page and jQuery will hide them by default.
 The storyblocks will be revealed as the user makes their choices.